 Why are your concussion symptoms getting worse days, weeks or even months later?
 The answer is inflammation.
 It is a natural response to injury and serves a vital role, but also has consequences, especially when it gets out of hand.
 Controlling inflammation as quickly as possible will be a key factor in limiting the damage to your brain and shortening your recovery time.

-The brain has its own special kind of inflammation.
+The brain has its own kind of inflammation.
 It starts with specialized cells called glial cells.
-These cells react to injury by releasing chemicals that cause nerve cells to become inflamed, overstimulated and fatigued, like an overtired toddler.
-This in turn start another cycle of chain reactions that creates more inflammation.
-These two cycles of chemical reactions feed on each other.
-They create more and more inflammation and do more and more damage to brain cells.
-Once the glial cells are activated, it is hard to turn them off and they become more sensitive.
+These cells react to injury by releasing chemicals that cause nerve cells to become inflamed, overstimulated and fatigued.
+Damage from this inflammation creates more and more inflammation.
+Brain inflammation can cause bodily inflammation and bodily inflammation from injuries or other sources in turn causes more brain inflammation.
+Therefore, you need to take care of both your body and brain.
+If the inflammatory load of the brain gets high, the glial cells can actually change shape and become much more sensitive.
 This is why you may have flair ups in symptoms even with very slight aggravation of the brain.

 Slowing the chemical reactions that create inflammation means changing the chemical environment of the brain.
 You must add anti-inflammatory influences and minimize pro-inflammatory substances.
 Arnica is a homeopathic medication used for trauma.
 You can purchase it in many grocery or health food stores, but the highest concentration may only be available from a doctor that practices homeopathy.
-Over the counter or prescription anti-inflammatory drugs may be appropriate.
-Ask your medical doctor or osteopath for their recommendation.
 The least expensive and side effect free method is ice.
 It slows down any chemical reaction and feels wonderful.

 As a protective mechanism, the body contracts when injured.
 This includes the subtle movements of the skull which serve to pump fluids around the brain and spinal cord.
 Inflammatory fluids build up creating pressure and a toxic environment for the brain.
 Cranial therapy is used to restore these movements and the flow of fluids creating a healthier environment for the brain to heal.